Computational essay i fys1120 - tellende prosjektoppgave

-In order to be successful in this project, you will have to do the following things:
+In order to be successful in this project, you will have to do the following:

-- Choose one of the offered simulations and familiarize yourself with how it works; use another existing simulation; or write a new simulation yourself.
+- Choose one of the offered simulations and familiarize yourself with how it works, use another existing electromagnetism simulation, or write a new simulation yourself

 - Play around with the simulation to answer the question.
-Here, you will need to substantively expand on the provided code (adding new physics, like forces or objects, for example); it’s not enough to just change a few of the variables but leave most of the code untouched.
-As a minimum, you need to implement a numerical method of higher order than currently used in the examples.
+Here, you will need to substantially expand on the provided code (adding new physics, like forces or objects, for example); it’s not enough to just change a few of the variables but leave most of the code untouched

 Note that the goal of this project isn’t necessarily to generate a perfect simulation - every simulation makes assumptions and ignores things that are actually very important in real life.
 Instead, the goal is to add enough new physics to one of these simulations that you can use it to learn something that you didn’t understand before.